daronphang/coding_resources/_python/flask/databases/sqlalchemy.md

 secondary       Specifies the name of association table to use in many-to-many relationships. seondaryjoin    Specifies the secondary join condition for many-to-many relationships.
 ```

-## Database Operations:
+## Database Operations

 Best way to work with models is in Python shell.
 When using shell context processor, will auto import database instance and models each time a shell session is created.

 ```python
 @app.shell_context_processor